Asher Monroe: Solo Recording career

 In 2011, under the shortened name 'Asher Monroe', he began co-writing and producing new songs with various Los Angeles based talent.
 When Monroe's first solo music video for "Like I Do" was released on YouTube, it garnered up more than 1.6 million views, half of them within the first 24 hours.
 His second music video "Hello Baby" was featured on the Huffington Post and Forbes.
 "Every Night" (released in late February 2012) garnered over 2.5 million views just prior to a 20 city co-headlining national tour.
 After the tour, Monroe founded independent music label D Empire Entertainment with global activist and entrepreneur Diana Jenkins.
 In August 2012, Monroe collaborated with frontman for OneRepublic, Ryan Tedder on "Here With You".
-The song was added to full rotation on nationally broadcast radio station Sirius XM, and entered the top ten on Billboard charts.
+The song was added to full rotation on nationally broadcast radio station SiriusXM, and entered the top ten on Billboard charts.
 In Feb 2013, Monroe released a remix EP for "Here With You" featuring remixes by Grammy nominated DJ, Dave Aude and Sick Individuals.
 Monroe co-wrote and produced his next July 2013 release "Hush Hush" alongside Alon Levitan in Hollywood Hills, CA. Monroe filmed the music video for "Hush Hush" in Bosnia Herzegovina with Academy Award winner Danis Tanovic.
 "Hush Hush" became a top 10 Billboard song and was featured on MTV and Perez Hilton.
 "Hush Hush" was Monroe's first D Empire Entertainment release with new distribution partner Ingrooves/Fontana.

 In December 2012, D Empire Entertainment secured a joint venture/album collaboration between Monroe, Chris Brown and Senior VP of A&R for Def Jam, Bu Thiam.

 In late 2013, Monroe wrote and recorded new material with Chris Brown and recording artist Sean Kingston at the Record Plant in Los Angeles, CA.

 In December 2013, Monroe released his "Christmas Is Here To Stay" EP on iTunes, featuring the title track as well as the ballad "Warm Winter Night".
 Both songs included music videos directed by Giuliano Bekor.